Espalier Fruit Trees: Big Harvests In Small Spaces

 For the majority of people in the United States, that means a south-facing orientation is best.
 South-facing trees have the benefit of more sunlight during the winter months, enabling them to stay warmer even if it’s cold out.
 Putting your tree against a wall will also help protect it from chillier conditions.

-I recommend planning well in advance and watching how much light your intended location gets at different times of day.
+I recommend planning well in advance and watching how much light your intended location gets at different times of the day.
 Choose a location where your tree won’t be shaded too heavily and where it can develop in a healthy manner.

 Depending on the shape you want your tree to develop, you will need more space.
 A horizontal cordon-type can take up to seven feet of wall space to develop, where a Y-shape may take as little as five feet.
 If you plan on growing a particularly large species, it can take even more wall space.
 Plan accordingly!